 Implement at least three exposure techniques to address "Pure O" symptoms of OCD

-Video format; Total running time 2 hours, 5 minutes
+Recorded video format (non-interactive).
+Total running time 2 hours, 5 minutes.

 Intermediate.
 This course is designed for those with general clinical experience who are interested in learning more about OCD that presents without stereotypical overt compulsive behavior.

 To obtain your CE certificate, you must progress through all course segments, complete a satisfaction survey, and obtain a score of 80% or higher on a course completion quiz.
 Learners are expected to complete the quiz within a reasonable number of attempts, and may be blocked from completing the course and receiving their certificate if unable to do so.

 After watching course videos, the course completion quiz will be available to complete, followed by the course evaluation.

 Psychologists, counselors, masters or doctoral level clinical social workers, and marriage and family therapists.

 Financial Support Statement:

 SimplePractice pays course presenters for their teaching.
 There is no other financial support for this course.